Funding opportunity

 • equipment requested valued below the £100,000 (VAT included) threshold.
 Equipment should exceed this threshold and equipment prices should be based on standard higher education institution discounted prices not the list price

-• requests for funding for equipment that is scheduled for market release after the opportunity closing date
+• requests for funding for equipment that is scheduled for market release after the funding opportunity closing date

 • principal beneficiaries outside the UK (except for eligible MRC units in Africa)